 A fleece pullover is an essential piece of backpacking clothing in my book, better than a lightweight synthetic or down-filled jacket because it can be worn alone or easily layered with a rain shell, keeping you warm even if moisture condenses on the inside when it rains.

 A fleece sweater can be bunched up to make a pillow, used as a pot cozy to keep your food warm, or worn as a shirt while your laundry washes in a laundromat.
 Synthetic fleece tops require no special soap or care when washing and you can throw them in the drier without fear of shrinkage.
-They’re the perfect garment for a dirtbag hiker, but still look fashionable when you need to look nice.
+They’re the perfect garment for a dirtbag hiker, but they still look fashionable when you need to look nice.

 I prefer wearing a lightweight 100-weight, hoodless fleece top for three-season use because it is easier to layer with my other clothing.
 For winter, I will occasionally wear a 200 weight fleece top as an active outer layer on cold dry days, but feel that 300 weight fleece is too warm to be used for anything except an outer winter jacket.